wp-plugins/simply-exclude/readme.txt

 == Changelog ==

+= 1.7.9 =
+Fixes some small issue which prevented this plugin from working under WordPress 3.1.

 = 1.7.8 =
 Fixes: Mainly bug fixes and code cleanup.
 Patched code based on reported issues with the WP Gallery shortcode and the new WP 3.0 RC1 menus